Nord Stream 2: The gas pipeline's second power struggle | DW | 31.01.2022

 Germany is almost totally reliant on natural gas imports, with Russia accounting for more than half of supplies in 2020, according to IHS Markit.

-Europe's No.1 economy is planning to wean itself off coal and nuclear as part of its energy transition and wants to use natural gas as a bridge until it can build or import enough renewable energy.
+Europe's No.1 economy needs to wean itself off coal and nuclear as part of its energy transition, and wants to use natural gas as a bridge until it can build or import enough renewable energy.

-Germany is the biggest gas-consuming country in Europe by some distance, and the new coalition government expects the nation's power demand to grow by 25% by 2030.

-Nord Stream 2 will be vital to ensure a doubling of Russian natural gas flowing straight to Germany, and onward to Austria, Italy and Central and Eastern Europe.

 The need for gas has become more acute with the closing of three of Germany's six last remaining nuclear power stations last month.
 The final three will shut down in December.

+While Nord Stream 2 will help Germany boost its supply, most of the natural gas will be piped to Austria, Italy and other Central and Eastern European nations.

-However, some environmental groups have insisted all along that the project is unnecessary.
+Some environmental groups have insisted all along that the pipeline is unnecessary.

 The pipeline belongs to the Russian state-owned company Gazprom and was built with the backing of five European energy firms.

-They are: Austria's OMV, Britain's Shell, France's Engie and Uniper and the Wintershall unit of Germany's BASF.
+They are: Austria's OMV, Britain's Shell, France's Engie, Germany's Uniper and the Wintershall unit of BASF.

 The five companies put up around half of the initial investment.